nus-cs2103-AY2425S1/ip/docs/README.md

 > "The key is not to prioritize what's on your schedule, but to schedule your priorities." -Stephen Covey ([source](https://www.brainyquote.com/authors/stephen-covey-quotes))

 EchoBot is your ultimate task manager, designed to free up your mental space so you can focus on what truly matters.
-With EchoBot you can effortlessly keep track of your tasks without the hassle of remembering every detail. :wink: It’s:
+With EchoBot you can effortlessly keep track of your tasks without the hassle of remembering every detail.
+It’s:

-* Easy to learn so you can get started right away. :dizzy:
+* Easy to learn so you can get started right away.
-* Blazing fast for quick and efficient task management. :star2:
+* Blazing fast for quick and efficient task management.

 <img src="Ui.png" width="40%">

 ## Features

-### :blue_book: Create Tasks
+### Create Tasks

 - [`todo`](#todo): Create quick TODOs to help keep your tasks on track.
 - [`deadline`](#deadline): Create tasks that need to be done before a specific date/time.
 - [`event`](#event): Create tasks that start at a specific date/time and ends at a specific date/time.

-### :books: View Tasks
+### View Tasks

 - [`list`](#list): List all tasks in the task list
 - [`find`](#find): Find tasks with specific keywords

-### :memo: Manage Tasks
+### Manage Tasks

 - [`mark`](#mark): Mark a task as done
 - [`unmark`](#unmark): Unmark a task as incomplete
 - [`tag`](#tag): Tag a task
 - [`delete`](#delete): Delete a task from the task list

-### :book: Get Help
+### Get Help

 - [`help`](#help): Get general help information
 - [`help [command]`](#help): Get help information about a specific command